 Ijen is an active volcano that looms over the town.
 The volcano is famous for its sulphur miners, striking yellow landscape and the blue flames that appear at night.
 It’s a 30-45 minute drive from Banyuwangi to Ijen.
 The cheapest way to visit Ijen is with a shared tour.
-The shared tour costs Rp 150,000 per person.
+The shared tour costs around Rp 185,000 per person (covers only the transport) with pick up in Banyuwangi area.

 Wedi Ireng Beach